 I see you there, with your overripe bananas just sitting on your counter.
 But you're being lazy.
 Get up and make this HEALTHY banana bread and do yourself a favor!
-(P.S.
-I'm totally talking to my past self from this Monday ????).
-Okay but seriously, I make this super easy and healthy banana bread recipe very often because it's our family favorite and doesn't last for more than a day or two.
+I make this super easy and healthy banana bread recipe very often because it's our family favorite and doesn't last for more than a day or two.
+Once you pop this bread into the oven, be sure to also try my other healthy dessert recipes such as the Date-less Energy Balls and Cardamom and Tahini Energy Balls.

 I like to make banana bread with oat flour (keeping breakfast and Ramadan in mind) to make it healthier and a better fuel for your body.
 Oat flour is a much slower and nutrient dense form of carbohydrates so it will keep you full for longer.
 This recipe also has no white sugar and is dairy free!
 The end result is a very moist loaf of banana bread with just the right amount of sweetness.
 The key?
 Don't skimp on the number of bananas, and make sure those babies are dotted allllll over.